Running a container with the Docker blueprint in Multipass

 Duration: 1 minute

-Now that Multipass is installed, we can create a VM running Docker very simply.
+Now that Multipass is installed, you can create a VM running Docker very simply.
 Open up a terminal and type

 multipass launch docker

 This command will create a virtual machine running the latest version of Ubuntu, with Docker and Portainer installed.
-We can now use Docker already!
+You can now use Docker already!
 Try the command below to see for yourself!

 Alias of the Docker commands